suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.48d
+- Add equip weapon set switch by key, for the demo it is key **`** (the key below **Esc** and above **Tab**)
+- Add character stats rate for item/skill buffs, it will be calculated by character's stats not including with stats from equipments and buffs.
+For example, if character have 100 Hp, and also equip armor which increase 20 Hp and 10% Hp rate, it will increase 30 Hp by the armor (20 + (100 * 10%)) so the character will have 130 Hp
+- Add character attribute rate for item/skill buffs, it will be calculated by character's attributes not including with attributes from equipments and buffs.
+For example, if character have 50 Str, and also equip armor which increase 5 Str and 10% Str rate, it will increase 10 Hp by the armor (5 + (50 * 10%)) so the character will have 60 Str
+- Armor stats (in `CharacterStats` struct) is deprecated, now there is new armor system, you can set armor to reduce damage for each damage elementals
+- Fix character movement state not changes while controller mode is `Point Click`

 ## 1.48c
 - Add equip weapon set system, player can switch equip weapon set. developer can set maximum amount of equip weapon set in `Game Instance` → `Max Equip Weapon Set`.
 For UIs, if you want to add new equip weapon set #2, you have to set `Equip Weapon Slots`'s entry → `Equip Weapon Set Index` to 1.
 - Make defend equipments (an armors) can be equipped to many equipment slot, for example "Ring" can equip to "Ring-1" or "Ring-2" slot. developer can set maximum amount of slots than can be equipped in `Armor Type` → `Equippable Slots`.
 For UIs, if you want to add "Ring-2" slot to `UI Equip Items`, you have to set `Other Equip Slots`'s entry → `Equip Slot Index` to 1.